graasp/graasp-plugin-subscriptions/README.md

   }
 ```

-Currently, the prices are using a monthly interval.
+Currently, the products have monthly prices.
 All products should have the same currencies as a customer can only pay in one currency.
-The price of a product should contain the follwing informations:
+The price of a product should contain the following informations:

 ```json
   {